-(a) have terms (other than in respect of the effectiveness and enforceability of Condition 17) not materially less favourable to the Noteholders as a class than the terms of the Notes (as reasonably determined by the Bank) and, subject thereto, they shall (i) have a ranking at least equal to that of the Notes prior to the relevant substitution or variation, as the case may be; (ii) have the same

-(b) are listed on a recognised stock exchange, if the Notes were listed immediately prior to such substitution or variation, as selected by the Bank.
+- (a) have terms (other than in respect of the effectiveness and enforceability of Condition 17) not materially less favourable to the Noteholders as a class than the terms of the Notes (as reasonably determined by the Bank) and, subject thereto, they shall (i) have a ranking at least equal to that of the Notes prior to the relevant substitution or variation, as the case may be; (ii) have the same interest rate and the same Interest Payment Dates as those from time to time applying to the Notes prior to the relevant substitution or variation, as the case may be; (iii) have the same redemption rights as the Notes prior to the relevant substitution or variation, as the case may be; (iv) comply with the then current requirements in relation to "eligible liabilities" (or any equivalent or successor term) provided for in the Applicable MREL Regulations; (v) preserve any existing rights under the Notes to any accrued interest which has not been paid in respect of the period from (and including) the Interest Payment Date last preceding the date of substitution or variation, as the case may be, or, if none, the Interest Commencement Date, and (vi) where Notes which have been substituted or varied had a published and solicited rating from a Rating Agency immediately prior to such substitution or variation, each such Rating Agency has ascribed, or announced its intention to ascribe, an equal or higher published and solicited rating to the relevant Senior Preferred Qualifying Securities; and - (b) are listed on a recognised stock exchange, if the Notes were listed immediately prior to such substitution or variation, as selected by the Bank.

-5.11 Consent of the Relevant Regulator
+5.12 Consent of the Relevant Regulator

-In the case of Subordinated Notes, no early redemption in any circumstances, purchase under Condition 5.7 or substitution or variation under Condition 5.10, shall take place without the prior written consent of the Relevant Regulator (if, and to the extent then required under Applicable Banking Regulations or Applicable MREL Regulations, by the Relevant Regulator).
-For the avoidance of doubt, redemption of Subordinated Notes under Condition 5.1 shall not require the consent of the Relevant Regulator.
+In the case of Subordinated Notes, no early redemption in any circumstances, purchase under Condition 5.8 or substitution or variation under Condition 5.11, shall take place without the prior written consent of the Relevant Regulator (if, and to the extent then required under Applicable Banking Regulations or Applicable MREL Regulations, by the Relevant Regulator).
+For the avoidance of doubt, redemption of Subordinated Notes under Condition 5.2 shall not require the consent of the Relevant Regulator.

-In the case of Senior Preferred Notes (where Unrestricted Events of Default is specified as being not applicable) and Senior Non-Preferred Notes, no early redemption in any circumstances, purchase under Condition 5.7 or substitution or variation under Condition 5.10A, shall take place without the prior written consent of the Relevant Regulator (if and to the extent then allowed under the Applicable MREL Regulations).
-For the avoidance of doubt, redemption of Senior Preferred Notes and Senior Non-Preferred Notes under Condition 5.1 shall not require the consent of the Relevant Regulator.
+In the case of Senior Preferred Notes (where Unrestricted Events of Default is specified as being not applicable) and Senior Non-Preferred Notes, no early redemption in any circumstances, purchase under Condition 5.8 or substitution or variation under Condition 5.11A, shall take place without the prior written consent of the Relevant Regulator (if and to the extent then allowed under the Applicable MREL Regulations).
+For the avoidance of doubt, redemption of Senior Preferred Notes and Senior Non-Preferred Notes under Condition 5.2 shall not require the consent of the Relevant Regulator, and any refusal by the Relevant Regulator to grant its consent to any such early redemption pursuant to this Condition 5.12 will not constitute an Event of Default (in the case of Senior Preferred Notes (where Unrestricted Events of Default is specified as being applicable in the applicable Final Terms)) or an Enforcement Event (in the case of Senior Preferred Notes (where Unrestricted Events of Default is specified as not being applicable in the applicable Final Terms), Senior Non-Preferred Notes or Subordinated Notes only) with respect to the Notes.